myfirebase/docs/docs/directory-structure.md

  - main.js file where your application core is defined.

- - `/src/component` directory as the name implies, contains alll of your application components files, here wjere you can create new Vue components, according to vuejs, components took **.vue** as extemsion, see [Vuejs Components](https://vuejs.org/v2/guide/components.html).
+ - `/src/component` directory as the name implies, contains all of your application components files, here wjere you can create new Vue components, according to vuejs, components took **.vue** as extemsion, see [Vuejs Components](https://vuejs.org/v2/guide/components.html).

 For sure, you are free to define and organize this directory structure however you like.

+#### `/functions`

+!!! tip "Firebase Cloud functions docs"
+    New to firebase?, please see [Firebase Cloud functions docs](https://firebase.google.com/docs/functions/).

+Firebase cloud functions directory, where the cloud functions are located, in this directory you could write some back-end functions to handle cloud messaging and business logic if necessary and alot of advanced stufs.

+!!! tip "Google Cloud Platform"
+    It's become more easier to integrate some advanced stufs such like machine learning and image processing with [Google Cloud Platform](https://cloud.google.com).

 #### `/storage`

-The Storage Directory contains all of your storage files.
+The storage directory contains all of your storage files.

 **What is storage??**

-Storage is a state management pattern + library for Vue.js applications, Vuex keeps components communicating to each other, see [Vuex](https://vuex.vuejs.org/en/).
+Storage contains state management pattern + library for Vue.js applications files, Thanks to Vuex for keeping components communicating to each other, see [Vuex](https://vuex.vuejs.org/en/).

 #### `/public`

-Public directory contains the main index.html file, this directory also houses all of your application compiled assets files css/js, **these assets will be injected to index.html automatically**
+Public directory contains the main index.html file, this directory also houses all of your application compiled assets files css/js and service-workers as well, **these assets will be injected to index.html automatically**

+!!! note "service workers"
+    Google developers had made some cool articles about service, see [Service Workers: an Introduction](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).

  - index.html *index page*